-Allegations of wrongdoing are extremely concerning for trust beneficiaries, trustees and executors.
-With long experience of trusts around the world, our lawyers offer smart, practical advice.Inheritance, estate and gift taxes
+Allegations of wrongdoing are extremely concerning for trust beneficiaries, trustees, executors and fiduciaries.
+With longstanding experience in trust structures around the world, our trust fraud lawyers offer robust, practical advice on how to tackle such situations.Inheritance, estate and gift taxes

 Whether your assets are based solely in your home country or spread around the world, we can help with inheritance tax planning so that the authorities do not take more than their fair share.Problems with trustees

 Where there are concerns about trustees and other fiduciaries, it is important to act quickly.
 We advise beneficiaries and trustees on a range of disputes and can help you to get a resolution.

 We can help you to identify the right structure to hold your wealth, find the right global location to establish it, and stress-test it robustly so your assets are well protected for the future.Wealth structuring

 We help individuals, families, and their advisors to plan for the future, getting to know their unique requirements and finding solutions that meet them.
 Those with international interests will receive seamless support thanks to our global presence.Will, estate and legacy disputes

 Challenging a will (however unfair it may seem) is not an easy thing to do.
 As one of the only global will dispute law firms with a team dedicated purely to succession disputes, we offer families, friends, executors, and charities guidance on how to reach the desired outcome.

 We are instructed by the trustees of two BVI trusts worth in excess of US$400 million, who are currently undergoing a restructuring exercise involving assets in multiple jurisdictions.
 Recent issues relating to this matter have involved a discussion of parental rights in the BVI.